rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 )(AccountPage);
 {{< /highlight >}}

-- don't forget that the authorization higher order component used the authenticated user from React's context as well for the fallback conditional rendering
+Furthermore, don't forget that the authorization higher order component used the authenticated user from React's context as well for the fallback conditional rendering.
+You have to refactor it too.

 In *src/components/withAuthorization.js* file: